SatMeNow/teamZaps/src/README.md

 ### Group commands (use inside the group chat)

+- `/stat` - Show group statistics

+  This command displays comprehensive statistics for the group where it's used.
+By default, anyone can use this command, but access can be restricted to admins via the `/config` command.

+  **Permissions**: Controlled by `BotAdminOptions.AllowNonAdminStatistics` (default: `true`).
+When set to `false`, only group administrators can view statistics.

+  **Statistics shown:**
+  - **Current Session**: If a session is active, shows duration, participants, and totals for the ongoing session
+  - **Group History**: All-time metrics including:
+    - Total sessions completed
+    - First session date (blockchain height)
+    - Total duration across all sessions (in blocks)
+    - Total unique participants
+    - Total sats spent and tips given
+    - Averages per block, per session, and per participant
+  - **Monthly Trends**: Recent participation metrics

+  **Implementation**: Uses `HandleGroupStatisticsAsync()` which checks permissions via `BotAdminOptions` before calling `GroupStatisticsMessage.SendAsync()`.
+If the group has no completed sessions yet, an error message is returned.
+Statistics are automatically calculated after each session completion by the `StatisticService`.

 ### Private commands (use in a direct/private chat with the bot)
 - `/diag` - Show diagnostics (root users only)

   This command returns detailed runtime diagnostics intended for the bot operator (root user) only.
 It includes:
   - Current host environment and process information
   - Active sessions and their phases
   - Recovery queue status and lost sats summary
   - Registered backends and their health status

   Only root user IDs (configured in `appsettings.*.json` under `Telegram:RootUsers`) can run `/diag`.
 The output may contain sensitive operational details — do not share publicly.

+- `/stat` - Show personal and server statistics

+  This command displays comprehensive statistics about user activity and platform-wide metrics.
+It has two levels of access:

+  **For all users:**
+  - Personal statistics

+  **For root users only:**
+  - Server-wide statistics including:
+    - Platform activity (total sessions, participants, duration in blocks)
+    - Liquidity metrics (sats per block/session/participant, max parallel sats)
+    - Performance metrics (max parallel sessions, monthly trends)
+    - Started at block reference showing which group initiated the first session

+  **Liquidity Planning**: The liquidity metrics are particularly useful for bot operators to understand Lightning wallet requirements. `MaxParallelSats` shows the peak liquidity needed across concurrent sessions, while `SatsPerBlock` indicates average throughput.
+These help admins size their Lightning backend appropriately.

+  Statistics are calculated automatically after each completed session by the `StatisticService`.
+All data is persisted to disk in the `data/stats/` directory:
+  - `data/stats/general.json` - Platform-wide statistics
+  - `data/stats/group/group_{groupId}.json` - Per-group statistics
+  - `data/stats/user/user_{userId}.json` - Per-user statistics

 ## 🤝 Contributing